 Bi-STET is evaluated cross-dataset.
 The model is trained only on synthetically generated word images while we evaluate on real-world word images.
+Unless stated otherwise, we use the word-image crops and annotations as provided by the dataset to be consistent with other methods.
+This might result in over-cropped word images; in other cases adding a margin may lead other artifacts.

 - ICDAR03.
 The ICDAR03 dataset [22] contains 258 images for training and 251 for testing.
 For the text recognition task only, 1,156 word instances can be cropped from the test set.
 This dataset was collected for the text detection and recognition task.
 Therefore, most text instances in the images are clearly horizontally visible and centred in the image [36].
 Following [4, 31, 37, 38], we ignore all words that are shorter than three characters or contain non-alpha numeric characters during evaluation. - ICDAR13.
 The ICDAR13 dataset [17] contains most images from the ICDAR03 dataset.
-In total this dataset contains 1,095 word images for evaluation. - ICDAR15.
+In total this dataset contains 1,095 word images for evaluation.
+Similar to [31], we add a cropping-margin of 15% to prevent over-cropping. - ICDAR15.
 The ICDAR15 dataset [18] contains 2,077 word images for evaluating.
 The word images are cropped from video frames collected with the Google Glass device.
 These frame crops contain substantial real-world interference factors such as: occlusions, motion blur, noise, and illumination factors, which are not present in the ICDAR03 and ICDAR13 datasets.
 Like Cheng et al. [4], we remove all examples where the ground truth transcription contains non-alpha numeric characters. - SVT.
 The Street View Text dataset (SVT) [37, 38] contains images that have been taken from Google Street View.
 Due to this origin, some images have a low resolution and/or contain distortion factors such as noise or blur.
 This dataset contains 647 word images for evaluation.
-Per image, a 50-word lexicon is provided as well. - SVTP.
+Per image, a 50-word lexicon is provided as well.
+Similar to [31], we add a cropping-margin of 5% to prevent over-cropping.
+Similar to [31], we add a cropping-margin of 5% to prevent over-cropping. - SVTP.
 The Street View Text Perspective dataset (SVTP) [25] contains 645 word images cropped from Street View.
-Most images in this dataset have perspective distortions due to the viewpoint angle of the camera. - IIIT-5K Word.
+Most images have perspective distortions due to the camera viewpoint angle. - IIIT-5K Word.
 The IIIT-5k Word dataset (IIIT5K) [24] contains 3,000 images for evaluation.
 The word images are cropped from scene texts and born-digital images.
 For this dataset, per evaluation image, two lexicons of 50 and 1,000 words are provided for lexicon inference. - CUTE80.
 The Curved Text dataset (CUTE80) [27] mainly contains curved and/or oriented text instances.
 The dataset was originally proposed for text detection, but later annotated for text recognition as well.
 In total, 288 high resolution word images can be cropped from the original dataset.